-COVID hasn’t helped either with the rise of influencers posting about their core exercises for beginners workouts and programs that are just down right dangerous.
-They may get you hot and sweaty but depending on where you’re at, your weaknesses and training knowledge you may want to reconsider just following along with your favourite at home HIIT program as they are usually just filled with “stuff” to make you jump around the room like an idiot.
+COVID hasn’t helped either with the rise of influencers posting about their core exercises for beginners’ workouts and programs that are just downright dangerous.
+They may get you hot and sweaty but depending on where you’re at, your weaknesses and your training knowledge you may want to reconsider just following along with your favourite at-home HIIT program as they are usually just filled with “stuff” to make you jump around the room like an idiot.

 What are the benefits of picking the right core exercises for beginners?